pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Economic forces:**  Economic realities often stack the deck against families.
 The high cost of living, stagnant wages, and a lack of affordable childcare options make raising children a significant financial strain.
 Many families simply cannot afford to have multiple children on a single income, forcing women to choose between career advancement and financial security for their families.

 All the above forces creates a predicament for women: spend time and energy building a career or raise a family.
-Men dont have to face such a decision.
+Men don't have to face such a decision.

 The solution to this big challenge involves two parts: upgrading how we think about think about romantic love and upgrading out socialeconimic system.
-The first part i will describe in this section and the second half in thr next section.
+The first part i will describe in this section and the second half in the next section.

 ## TLDR
 The likely root cause of population collapse is that women are put in a predicament to choose between career and family